phylosopher07/phylosopher07.github.io/_posts/2023-02-06-physical-quantity.md

 A base quantity is one of a conventionally chosen subset of physical quantities, where no quantity in the subset can be expressed in terms of the others.
-Any physical unit can be expressed by the product of base units, and we define the **dimension** of physical quantity by its exponents.
+Any physical unit can be expressed by the product of base units, and we define the **dimension** of a physical quantity by its exponents of base units.

 ### SI unit